oo2smh/notes/Active/dt-jsStandardLibrary.md

 <details><summary>🐜 Access Methods</summary>

 > There are many methods that do similar things with slight variances.
 It's good to be aware that these methods exist because other people might use a different method.
 However, for personal usage, I will default to my preferred way of doing things.
 For instance, for single character access, I will use `[]` for the most part or `at()` if I want to use negative indices.
 I will use `codePointAt()` over `charCodeAt()`.
 Lastly, `slice()` takes precedence over `substring()` because it can accept negative indices and thus makes it more flexible.

+> When it comes to string access methods, there are 2 flavors: Single char access or multiple character access.
+Single character access methods all expect an idx integer.
+If a non-integer value is used as an argument, it will be coerced into an integer.
+If the converted integer is not a valid idx, the method will fail silently. `at()` and `codePointAt()` will fail silently with the return value of `undefined`. `charAt()` will fail silently with an empty string.
+Lastly, `charCodeAt()` will fail with `NaN`.As far as I know, single character access methods all fail silently.
+The other difference is that `at()` supports negative indicies, whereas the other methods do not accept negative numbers.
+If you do use negative numbers, it will be changed to 0.
+>
+> Bracket notation `[]` can also be used for single char access.
+Bracket notation does not support negative indices.
 ```md
 # SINGLE CHAR ACCESS
 <!--==================-->